akka/akka/akka-docs/scala/actors.rst

 mixed in to the same concrete class.
 The concrete class need not do anything special, it implements ``receive`` as usual.

+There are more ways to use ``whenBecoming``; for example you could intercept some messages and transform them before passing the transformed messages on to the original behavior.

 ``PartialFunction.orElse`` chaining can also be used for more complex scenarios, like dynamic runtime registration of handlers: